 Small Claims: Actions for less than $5,000 and many landlord tenant disputes.

-District Court: Actions for less than $10,000 and all domestic cases.
+District Court: Actions equal or greater than $10,000 and all domestic cases.

 3. What does it cost to file a case?